jasonscomely/wheatbin/README.md

 Wheatbin is Project Management Software with a responsive "mobile first" redesign.
 It combines Kanban methodology with the [Law of the Harvest].

 [Wheatbin] is a software fork of [Kanboard] v1.0.22 by Frédéric Guillot (see the [diff]).
-It contains all the wholesome goodness you know and love:
+It's a major overhaul of the UX/IU for a more streamlined workflow.
+And as with Kanboard, Wheatbin includes:

 - Multiple boards with the ability to drag and drop tasks
 - Open source and self-hosted